Resurgo (I rise again)...

 “E cineribus resurgo” – out of the ashes, I rise again.
 Coping with the aftermath of destruction can be challenging.
 However, once the embers have died and the rains have cooled, we are left with a fertile dust.
 Out of these ashes, something new can emerge, form and grow.

-Resurgo (I Rise Again) builds on pilot work that helped people to explore and process moving on after set-backs.
-This project aims to promote wellbeing and social cohesion, for groups including those from disadvantaged backgrounds, particularly people experiencing mental health issues.
-The project gives people different ways to work with the arts and to access their experiences of set-backs, process them and move on in ways that are meaningful to them, (re)connecting with nature and the natural world.
+Resurgo builds on the output of Creative Wellbeing Workshops that helped people to explore 'hope' and move on after set-backs.
+The project aims to promote wellbeing and social cohesion, for groups including those from disadvantaged backgrounds, particularly people experiencing mental health issues.
+The integrated arts approach gives people different ways to work creatively, to access their experiences of set-backs, process them and move on in ways that are meaningful to them, (re)connecting with nature and the natural world.